willwhitney/willwhitney.github.io/_drafts/parallel-training-jax.md

 A simple explanation is that their computation graphs aren't as wide as the GPU is.
 Glossing over a ton of complexity about data loading, fixed costs per loop, and how GPUs actually work, a small network with a reasonable batch size just doesn't have enough parallelizable operations to use the entire GPU efficiently.

+> mention result that tiny networks are just as fast on a mac mini as on a V100 https://wandb.ai/vanpelt/m1-benchmark/reports/Can-Apple-s-M1-help-you-train-models-faster-cheaper-than-NVIDIA-s-V100---VmlldzozNTkyMzg

 ## Large batches fill GPUs but train worse